-The EBA also conducted an extensive stock take among competent authorities of topics that could be included in the accompanying RTS, and finally an Impact Assessment Questionnaire was developed to facilitate the appraisal of the expected impact of this new regulation.
+The EBA also conducted an extensive stocktake among competent authorities of topics that could be included in the accompanying draft RTS, and finally an Impact Assessment Questionnaire was developed to facilitate the appraisal of the expected impact of this new regulation.

-5.1.3 Problem definition
+4.1.3 Problem definition

-The main problem that the EBA is called to contend with is the standardisation of forms and templates and the establishment of common procedures for the information to be notified from (i) the competent authority of the home Member State to the competent authority of the host authority; and (ii) vice versa.
+The main problem that the EBA is called to contend with is the standardisation of forms and templates and the establishment of common procedures for the information to be notified from (i) the competent authority of the home Member State to the competent authority of the host Member State and (ii) vice versa.
 In both cases, the information specified can be of a periodic nature, after a specific situation has taken place or because of particular ad hoc requests.

-The main goal of the future supervisory framework is to achieve harmonisation both at the level of the content of information exchange (which is dealt with by the respective RTS on this topic) and the procedure of information exchange (which is covered by the present ITS).
-To accomplish this, the EBA has to bear in mind that the goal of every binding technical standard (BTS) is to achieve the maximum possible harmonisation in order to achieve the objectives of the level playing field, the prevention of regulatory arbitrage opportunities, and enhance supervisory convergence and legal clarity.
-In addition, developing procedures and templates that address identified problems within current practice is expected to reduce the compliance burden and stimulate effective cooperation for both competent authorities in the home and host Member States.
-Nevertheless, maximum harmonisation across the EEA does not preclude the use of 'ad hoc' requests, if necessary.
+The main goal of the supervisory framework is to achieve harmonisation both at the level of the content of information exchange (which is dealt with by the draft RTS on this topic) and the procedure of information exchange (which is covered by the present draft ITS).
+To accomplish this, the EBA has to bear in mind that the goal of every technical standard is to achieve the maximum possible harmonisation in order to achieve the objectives of the level playing field, prevention of regulatory arbitrage opportunities and enhancement of supervisory convergence and legal clarity.
+In addition, developing procedures and templates that address identified problems within current practice is expected to reduce the compliance burden and stimulate effective cooperation for competent authorities in both the home and the host Member States.
+Nevertheless, maximum harmonisation across the European Economic Area (EEA) does not preclude the use of 'ad hoc' requests, if necessary.

-5.1.4 Objectives
+4.1.4 Objectives

-It is important to underline that this ITS will have no costs for credit institutions, as it refers to information to be exchanged between supervisors.
+It is important to underline that the draft ITS will have no costs for credit institutions, as it refers to information to be exchanged between supervisors.

-The impact assessment has been carried out bearing in mind that the four general objectives of the CRD are met and the negative externalities have been contained.
+The impact assessment has been carried out with the aim of ensuring that the four general objectives of the CRD are met and that negative externalities have been contained (5).
 In general terms, it is deemed that the ITS will contribute to a better functioning of the internal market and, in that vein, will foster these general objectives.
 In particular, for the purpose of the forthcoming analysis, three general objectives are more relevant to the specific ITS:

 - Enhance financial stability (G-1).
-This objective is satisfied insofar as the ITS foresees a particular accelerated procedure for some cases where financial stability could be in jeopardy. - Enhance safeguarding of depositor interests (G-2).
-The ITS satisfy this objective by providing a definite procedural framework for the exchange of information. - Ensure international competitiveness of the EU banking sector (G-3).
-The common and standardised set of information required by the ITS is based as much as possible on information already available to supervisors, thus avoiding compliance costs by the banking sector.
-At the same time, flexibility is provided as in some cases the use of a free format is permitted in order to not burden supervisors with the preparation of templates.
+This objective is satisfied, insofar as the draft ITS lay down a particular accelerated procedure for some cases where financial stability could be in jeopardy. - Enhance safeguarding of depositor interests (G-2).
+The draft ITS satisfy this objective by providing a definite procedural framework for the exchange of information. - Ensure the international competitiveness of the EU banking sector (G-3).
+The common and standardised set of information required by the draft ITS is based as much as possible on information already available to supervisors, thus avoiding compliance costs for the banking sector.
+At the same time, flexibility is provided, as in some cases the use of a free format is permitted in order to not burden supervisors with the preparation of templates.

-The operational (specific) objectives that are the most relevant and addressed, implicitly or explicitly, by this impact assessment are the following:
+The (specific) operational objectives that are the most relevant and addressed, implicitly or explicitly, by this impact assessment are the following: